UBC-MDS/DSCI-532_2025_30_road-accident-dashboard/CONTRIBUTING.md

 ## Code of Conduct

-By contributing to this project you agree to abide by its terms Code of Conduct.
+Participation in this project requires compliance with our [Contributor Code of Conduct](CODE_OF_CONDUCT.md)

+## Attribution

+These contributing guidelines were adapted from the guidelines of [Breast_Cancer_Predictor_Project](https://github.com/ttimbers/breast_cancer_predictor/blob/master/CONTRIBUTING.md) and [dplyr](https://github.com/tidyverse/dplyr/blob/main/.github/CONTRIBUTING.md).